bin-cli/bin-cli/README.md

 > You can define an alias using a custom name - see [custom script directory](#custom-script-directory), below.
 >
-> But you can't configure a different directory name on a per-project basis (except by writing your own wrapper function).
+> But you can't configure a different directory name on a per-project basis (except perhaps by writing your own wrapper function - see below).

 </details>